Artists-for-Humanity/module-space-invaders-phaser/tutorial/step2.md

 INSERT A VIDEO ON HOW TO CREATE A NEW FILE

-Then inside our ç find the line that says:
+Then inside our [index.html](../src/index.html) find the line that says:

 ```html
 <script type="module" src="scripts/final.js"></script>